minimaxir/aitextgen/docs/tutorials/colab.md

 A Notebook for finetuning OpenAI's model on a GPU.
 This is the most common use case.

 <!-- prettier-ignore -->
-!!! note "124M Only"
+!!! note
-    Currently you can only finetune the 124M OpenAI GPT-2 model.
+    Currently you can only finetune the 124M/355M/774M OpenAI GPT-2 models, with the latter two forcing `gradient_checkpointing=True` to ensure it does not cause the Colab GPU to go OOM.

 ## Training Your Own GPT-2 Model

 [Colab Notebook](https://colab.research.google.com/drive/144MdX5aLqrQ3-YW-po81CQMrD6kpgpYh?usp=sharing)

 A Notebook for creating your own GPT-2 model with your own tokenizer.
-See the Model From Scratch on the advantages and disadvantages of this approach.
+See the Model From Scratch section on the advantages and disadvantages of this approach.